turbonomic/kubeturbo/README.md

 ## Coming Soon
 * Cluster Federation Control Plane
   * Complete visibility for your K8s deployments across different underlying infrastructures
-  * Create affinity/anti-affinity policy directly from Turbonomic UI
+  * Create affinity/anti-affinity policies directly from Turbonomic UI
-  * Improve cost efficiency by consolidating workload across deployments and identifying cheapest region and provider to deploy your workload
+  * Improve cost efficiency by consolidating workload across deployments and identifying the cheapest region and provider to deploy your workload
 * What-If Planer
   * A complete What-If sandbox to help you plan your IT changes in advance
   * Plan for workload change: Add/Remove Containers
   * Plan for infrastructure change: Add/Remove/Replace hardware
-  * Migrate your Kubernetes deployment from On-Prem to the cloud, how much is the cost
+  * Plan for Cloud Migration: Expense and Savings
   * Cluster Consolidation for federated clusters